Amberdong27/2024SDD-Amber.D-Grow/Maintenance.md

 # Maintenance
 This application is run on a PWA system, where the SQL database is used for the study tips function.
+Most time related functions are run on the LocaleTime/Date function.
+Local Storage is also used to store task data.

 ## Main Variables
 ### Study Timer
 - `startTime` - gets locale time asstart time
 - `endTime`- gets locale time and additional time for when timer ends
 - `plantGraphic` - Changes between images/graphics
     - Pot -> Setting Time
     - Growing Plant/Sprout -> Timer counting down
     - Watering Plant -> Pausing Timer (Break Time)
     - Dead/Wilted Plant -> User ends timer early
     - Grown Plant -> Timer ends naturally
 - `pauseduration` - gets locale time and adds additional time for break
 - `difference` - calculate the difference between endDate and startDate
-- `timerHours` - gets the first to substring of user input
+- `timerHours` - gets the first two substring of user input
 - `timerMinutes` - gets the 3rd and 4th substring of user input

 ### Study Planner
+- `taskArray` - stores entered task until page reloads
+- `deadlineArray` - stores entered due dates until page reloads
+- `arrayIndex` - gets the item of that index and increment to get next time
+- `storedTasks` - local storage for tasks until deleted
+- `storedDates` - local storage for due dates until deleted

 ### Study Tips
+- `tipID` - ID of the tip, ID is organised from 1 -> last tip number, from SQL database
+- `name` - name of the tip from SQL database
+- `details` - details/information of the tip from SQL database

 ## List of Functions
 ### Study Timer